-The early results from this shift in research attention are encouraging.
-The evidence is still quite limited and almost entirely from the US context.
-But it does suggest that measures of teacher-student dynamics in the classroom help explain student learning outcomes.
-Broad-brush results are that students learn more when their teachers spend more class time on academic activities ("on-task") and when teachers are able to keep them engaged for longer periods of time (Lavy 2012; Vieluf et al. 2012; Kane et al. 2010; Stallings et al. 1985).
+Early results from this shift in research attention are encouraging.
+The evidence is still quite limited and almost entirely from the U.S. context.
+But it does confirm that measures of teacher-student dynamics in the classroom can explain why some teachers are more effective than others in raising student learning outcomes.
+Broadbrush results are that students learn more when their teachers spend more class time on academic activities ("on-task") and when teachers are able to keep them engaged for longer periods of time (Lavy 2012; Vieluf et al. 2012; Kane et al. 2010; Stallings, Johnson, and Goodman 1985).